Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 At NuBody Concepts in Nashville and Memphis, Tennessee, we have treated thousands of liposuction patients – men and women alike.
 But how our plastic surgeon treats a patient who struggles with fat resistant to diet and exercise can differ depending on the gender.

 While every liposuction procedure should be customized to the patient, many aspects are the same whether the patient is male or female.
-We encourage you to visit out main liposuction page and the various subtopics in the sidebar to learn about liposuction cost, types, risk and safety factors, and recovery.
+We encourage you to visit out regular liposuction page and the various subtopics in the sidebar to learn about liposuction cost, types, risk and safety factors, and recovery.

 Read on to learn more about areas where liposuction differs between men and women.